Kannav02/DialectMorph/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure your code passes all formatting checks
+1. Ensure your code passes all tests and formatting checks
 2. Update the README.md if you've added any new features or changed existing functionality
 3. Your PR will be reviewed by maintainers